 DESIGNED FOR: Women thinking about or women beginning the process of navigating divorce

 REQUIREMENTS: A telephone or laptop, a means to take notes, and a commitment to yourself.

 Annie’s Group™ * is a three-month online, divorce support group and educational program for women led by SAS Cofounder Liza Caldwell.
 Our program provides a confidential overview of what a woman must know about divorce so she, by making healthy & informed decisions, lessens the impact on everybody.
 Each week will focus on a core theme followed by time dedicated to participants’ specific questions and challenges.
 At the same time, you will learn from the experiences and questions of other women.

 To find out if this virtual online community of sisters is right for you, your needs, and where you are on your journey, schedule your quick, confidential chat with Liza.
 Space is limited.

 “Liza was absolutely wonderful.
-Divorced herself, she completely understands the emotional landscape of what a woman may go through and how it can be all over the map.
-She articulated the different stages clearly as one contemplates divorce and never generalized, meaning, she was always inclusive about women being at different stages of contemplating, actively navigating or moving towards D. Liza checked in with us all during the sessions and gave us many opportunities to share our stories, ask questions, etc. The care she displayed towards all the participants was sincere and quite apparent.
-Liza is wise, practical, gentle, sincere, sympathetic, funny, strong, flexible and a true guide.
+Divorced herself, she completely understands the emotional landscape of what a woman may go through and how you can be all over the map.
+She articulated the different stages clearly as one contemplates divorce and never generalized, meaning, she was always inclusive about women being at different stages of contemplating, actively navigating or moving towards D. Liza checked in with us all during the sessions and gave us many opportunities to share our stories and ask questions ….
+The care she displayed towards was sincere and quite apparent.
+Liza is wise, practical, gentle, sincere, sympathetic, funny, strong, and flexible.
+She is a true guide.
 What comes through most is that Liza is truly THERE for all of us.
 She seems to be on a mission to empower women to take charge of the parts of their situation that they have control over and to make D a little less horrible overall.
 She did both for me and I am very grateful.”

 —Gail N., New York City